 This page tells you about using aromatherapy when you have cancer.
 There is information about

 Aromatherapy is the use of essential oils.
-These oils are the concentrated essences taken from the flowers, fruit, seeds, leaves and bark of certain plants.
-There are about 400 essential oils.
+These oils are the concentrated essences taken from the flowers, fruit, seeds, leaves, root or bark of certain plants.
+There are more than 400 essential oils.
 Some are used to make perfumes or cosmetics.
-Holistic aromatherapy uses oils that are thought to have healing properties but only a small number of these are commonly used in people with cancer.
+Holistic aromatherapy uses oils that are thought to have beneficial properties but only a small number of these are commonly used in people with cancer.

 Some of the most popular oils include lavender, rosemary, eucalyptus, camomile, marjoram, jasmine, peppermint, lemon, ylang ylang and geranium.

-Aromatherapists believe that aromatherapy can boost wellbeing, relieve stress, and help to refresh your body.
-So it may improve your physical and emotional health.
-The theory behind aromatherapy is that each essential oil has its own specific health benefits.
+The theory behind aromatherapy is that each essential oil has its own properties that may give health benefits.
 For example, it is suggested that lavender can help with sleeping problems, and it may relieve muscle tension and anxiety.

-- Added to a warm bath – they must always be diluted in a carrier oil and always check first with a qualified aromatherapist
+- Added to a warm bath – they must always be diluted in a carrier, such as oil or cream

-- Put in a cold compress next to your skin or on a pillow or handkerchief
+- Put in a cold compress next to your skin or on a handkerchief

-- Added with water to an aromatherapy oil burner or diffuser, so the steam spreads the aroma into the air – this is not recommended for people with asthma
+- Added with water to an aromatherapy oil burner or diffuser, so the vapour spreads the aroma into the air – this is not recommended for people with asthma

 There are a couple of theories to explain how aromatherapy might work.
-The first is that you directly absorb the oils through the skin into your bloodstream.
-The oil then travels through your body to affect a specific organ or function in your body.
+One is that you directly absorb the oils through the skin into your body tissues.

 The second theory relates to your sense of smell.
 The nerves used to smell are found high up inside your nose and they connect directly to your brain.
 Foods, flowers, perfumes and plants all release tiny molecules into the air and stimulate your smell (olfactory) nerve cells.
 The cells send a message to your brain to interpret what the smell is.
 The smell can then set off a reaction in your body, both emotionally and physically.
 For example, it might change your heart or breathing rate or make you feel calm or excited.
 Because essential oils can stimulate your sense of smell, it is thought that this process may play a part in the effects of aromatherapy.